Probing Dark Sector Particles Coupling to Neutrinos with Double Beta Decay: Cosmology and Laboratory Constraints

-If both the mediator and light particles are at the MeV scale, additional constraints arise from Big Bang Nucleosynthesis observation.
-For light particles, the annihilation process $\nu\nu\to\chi\chi$, via $s$-channel scalar mediation, keeps the dark fermion in equilibrium with the SM plasma, leading to a significant contribution to $N_{\rm eff}$.
-Considering the neutrino energy $E_\nu \sim T$, the interaction rate is given by $\Gamma_{\nu\chi} = \sigma(\nu\nu\to S\to\chi\chi) n_\nu(T)$, where $n_\nu(T)$ is the neutrino number density at temperature $T$.
-The relevant Hubble expansion rate is $H \approx 1.66\sqrt{g_*} \frac{T^2}{m_{\rm {Pl}}}$ with $g_* = 10.75$ at $T\approx 1~\text{MeV}$.
-We have considered the neutrinos remain in thermal equilibrium with the SM plasma around this temperature.
-The BBN constraint follows from requiring $\frac{\Gamma_{\nu\chi}}{H} < 1$ \cite{Dev:2025tdv} which eventually excludes the parameter space where exotic particle remains in equilibrium with the SM plasma and effectively increasing the $N_{\text{eff}}$.
+In our scenario with a coupling to a dark fermion $\chi$, the above considerations are further complicated, as it will modify the injection of neutrinos at the time of BBN.
+An exact treatment is beyond the scope of this work.
+To indicate the relevant parameter space where this effect should become important, we consider the process $\nu\nu\to\chi\chi$, via $s$-channel scalar mediation, that keeps the dark fermion in equilibrium with the SM plasma.
+The interaction rate is given by $\Gamma_{\nu\chi} = \sigma(\nu\nu\to S\to\chi\chi) n_\nu(T)$, where $n_\nu(T)$ is the neutrino number density at temperature $T$.
+We have considered that the neutrinos remain in thermal equilibrium with the SM plasma around this temperature.
+The process is effective if $\Gamma_{\nu\chi} / H < 1$ \cite{Dev:2025tdv} which we will indicate below.